-f) Enhance the susceptibility of a host population.
-28 Information about rendering host populations more susceptible to the pathogenic consequences of an agent or toxin could be used to compromise immune responses and enable the acquisition and spread of disease in epidemic scale.
-Of note, the distinction should be made that research applicable to this category is not that which would alter the susceptibility of an individual host or research cohort but rather that of a host population.
+6. Enhance the susceptibility of a host population.
+Information about rendering host populations more susceptible to the pathogenic consequences of an agent or toxin could be used to compromise immune responses and enable the acquisition and spread of disease on an epidemic scale.
+Of note, the distinction should be made that research applicable to this category would not alter the susceptibility of an individual host or research cohort but rather that of a host population.

-Thus, examples of research information that would fall under this category and might be considered dual use of concern include creation of a stable recombinant lactobacillus that could effectively block the host's ability to synthesize an important immune signal, such as tumor necrosis factor alpha, which may directly facilitate the evasion of normal host defenses.
-Examples of research that generates information that is unlikely to be considered dual use of concern are research on the systemic exposure to immunostimulatory and immunosuppressive DNA and their effect on host susceptibility to local inflammatory challenge; studies to develop immunosuppressive drugs for cancer or transplantation; and delivery of a small interfering RNA29 to a mouse that makes it hypersensitive to ionizing radiation, an infectious agent, or a toxin.
+Thus, examples of research information that would fall under this category and might be considered dual use of concern include creation of a stable recombinant Lactobacillus casei that could effectively block the host's ability to synthesize an important immune signal, such as tumor necrosis factor alpha, which may directly facilitate the evasion of normal host defenses.
+Examples of research that generates information unlikely to be considered dual use of concern are research on the systemic exposure to immunostimulatory and immunosuppressive DNA and their effect on host susceptibility to local inflammatory challenge, studies to develop immunosuppressive drugs for cancer or transplantation, and delivery of a small interfering ribonucleic acid (RNA) (siRNA) to a mouse that makes it hypersensitive to ionizing radiation, an infectious agent, or a toxin.

-g) Generate a novel pathogenic agent30 or toxin, or reconstitute an eradicated31 or extinct32 biological agent.
-The rationale for this category is that host populations may not be immune to novel agents and reconstituted eradicated agents and there may not be existing diagnostics or known or widely available prophylaxes or therapeutics for such agents.
+7. Generate a novel pathogenic agent or toxin or reconstitute an eradicated or extinct biological agent.
+The rationale for this category is that host populations may not be immune to novel agents and reconstituted eradicated agents and there may not